pcm-ca/pcm-ca.github.io/pages/vegas/simulation-and-data-analysis/index.md

 }
 ```

-In this example the system is simulated at a temperature of $100\ arb. units$ without presence of external magnetic field.
+In this example, the system is simulated at a temperature of $100\ arb. units$ without presence of external magnetic field.
 There are different ways to input the values of the "field" and "temperature" attributes:

 If the "field" is a float and the "temperature" a list, the system is simulated using the same inputed "field" float at each "temperature" value, and vice versa: